Bianchi IX model: Reducing phase space: Equations of motion

-where Latin indices $a,b,\ldots$ run from $1$ to $3$ and label frame vectors; Greek indices $\alpha,\beta,\ldots$ take values $1,2,3$ and concern space coordinates, and where $\gamma_{ab}$ is a spatial metric.
+The spacetime coordinates and the gauge chosen in the line element (1) allow the synchronization of clocks at different points of space.
+The time coordinate is the proper time at each point of space.
+This form of the metric has been used in Refs. \cite{BKL22,BKL33,Belinski:2009wj,BKL2,Bogo}, and we apply it first for consistency.
+Later we use a different gauge that is more convenient for our purposes.
+The choice of the gauge (specifying time) which leads to the simplification of Einstein's equations is a common procedure in the analysis of classical dynamics of gravitational systems.
+In the Hamiltonian formulation of the dynamics, different choices of time (which may differ from the metric time) lead to different physical Hamiltonians (see Sec.
+IV).
+The choice of an evolution parameter has serious consequences when one tries to {\it quantize} the dynamics (see, e.g., \cite{Malkiewicz:2011sr} for more details).

 The homogeneity of the Bianchi IX model means that the three independent differential 1-forms $e^a_\alpha dx^\alpha$ are invariant under the transformations of the isometry group of the Bianchi IX model, i.e. $e^a_\alpha (x) dx^\alpha = e^a_\alpha (x^\prime) {dx^\prime}^\alpha$, so $e^a_\alpha$ have the same functional form in old and new coordinate systems.
 Each $e^a_\alpha dx^\alpha$ cannot be presented in the form of a total differential of a function of coordinates.
-The spatial metric $\gamma_{ab}(t)$ is a $3\times3$ matrix with all non-vanishing elements to be determined.
-The Einstein equations, for the Bianchi IX model with the metric (\ref{d1}), become simpler if we redefine the cosmological time variable $t$ as follows:
+The spatial metric $\gamma_{ab}(t)$ is a $3\times3$ matrix with all nonvanishing elements to be determined.
+The Einstein equations, for the Bianchi IX model with the metric (\ref{dd1}), become simpler if we redefine the cosmological time variable $t$ as follows:

 where $\gamma$ denotes the determinant of $\gamma_{ab}$.